taokz/BiomedGPT/README.md

 # Checkpoints
 We provid pretrained checkpoints of BiomedGPT (<a href="https://www.dropbox.com/sh/vqu1q75m4yz96km/AABuKFaxD57_QC6na1xgXbuEa?dl=0">Dropbox</a>), which can be put in the `scripts/` folder for further development.
 For finetuned checkpoints, please refer to [checkpoints.md](checkpoints.md).
+## Note:
+I recently received a reminder regarding potential policy issues associated with releasing the model checkpoints, due to the fact that not all pretraining / downstream datasets are fully open-sourced.
+I need to review the relevant policies and licenses to ensure the legality of sharing the weights.
+Once I can confirm this, I will enable downloading the checkpoints.
+Thank you for your patience.

 <br></br>

 # Installation